AngryCarrot789/FramePFX/README.md

 - The final frame is now completed, `FrameRendered` is fired in the render manager, and the view port hooks onto that event and draws the rendered frame

 ### Resource list
 The resources are shareable between clips, so that clips can obviously share similar details (e.g. same text or font/font size), or same image, same shape colour, etc.

-To drag videos, images, etc., into the editor: drag and drop the file to the top left "resource manager", and then drag one of those items into the timeline.
-Will soon support directly dropping a clip into the timeline
+To drag videos, images, etc., into the editor: drag and drop the file to the top left "resource manager panel", and then drag one of those items into the timeline

 # TODO
 ### Audio